Maxdars/loan_simulator/README.md

 * [React bootstrap](https://react-bootstrap.github.io/)

 ## Setup
-First, you need to install the necessary node modules by running `yarn install`
+First, you need to install the dependencies by running `yarn install`

 Then you can start the app by running
 `yarn start`

+The simulator data can be configured by editing the config file :
+`src/config/config.js`

 ## Features
 * Calculate monthly payment